owikle/mycollection/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="Example About Content;About the Collection;About the About Page" %}

 # Example About Content

 The **first** sentence in my paragraph.
 The *second* sentence in my paragraph.

+{% include feature/item-figure.html objectid="psychiana025" width="50" caption="image caption" float="left" %}

 A new paragraph on my about page.